Each year, Telluride Association hires a pair of faculty to teach each TASS and TASP seminar.

 Please submit all application materials together and in one continuous PDF to firstname.lastname@example.org.
 If you have any questions about submitting a proposal, please read through our FAQs, or write us at the above address.

-For inquiries about the 2017 programs, please write to:
+For inquiries about our programs, please write to:

 Telluride Association does not discriminate on the basis of race, color, creed, religion, national or ethnic origin, sex, sexual orientation, gender identity, or physical disability.